MobilityLabs/docker-wordpress-boilerplate/README.md

-# FSG Website
+# Docker WordPress Boilerplate
 Basic WordPress site running with mysql 5.6 on Docker.
+Comes with a theme that uses SCSS, minifies images, and bundles JSON.

 ## Get started
 * Install docker